Activities to help build resilience: Learn healthy habits, positive routines and ways to cope

 Building healthy habits around how we use social media and digital devices can help us to use them in a kinder and more positive way.
 Look at these study plans about using social media and digital devices in a kind way.
 Use these ideas to reflect on how you use social media and digital devices.

 How could you use them to connect with others in a healthier, kinder, more positive way?

 2. Routine planner

-Check out this resource on creating a routine for yourself and your family that suits you best.
-Creating a routine can help you feel in control, better motivated and more prepared to face the day.
+Check out this resource on creating a routine that suits you best.
+Creating a routine can help you feel in control, better motivated and more prepared to enjoy the day.

 Image Credit: © Mada/British Red Cross